Aggelos-Fotoglou/wikianalysis/README.md

 The following python libraries make this program possible:
 - [lxml](https://pypi.org/project/lxml/): For parsing the html to removing the tags (they don't count as words)
 - [mwxml](https://pypi.org/project/mwxml/): For loading the wikipedia xml dumps
-- [mysql-connector-python](https://pypi.org/project/mysql-connector-python/) For connecting to the mysql database
+- [mysql-connector-python](https://pypi.org/project/mysql-connector-python/): For connecting to the mysql database
+- sqlite3: Comes pre-installed with python.
+It can be used instead of mysql for outputing the data in a database
-- [pymenu-console](https://pypi.org/project/pymenu-console/) For displaying the command line user interfaces (menus)
+- [pymenu-console](https://pypi.org/project/pymenu-console/): For displaying the command line user interfaces (menus)
-- [openpyxl](https://pypi.org/project/openpyxl/) Used only by quick_results.py to create Excel documets
+- [openpyxl](https://pypi.org/project/openpyxl/): Used only by quick_results.py to create Excel documets